'We need more joy in our world' | Friends of woman who died in Arboretum shooting speak out

-AUSTIN, Texas — A woman who dives right into your heart and stays there: That is how Madeleine Sosin describes her friend 64-year-old, Laura Jauregui.
+AUSTIN, Texas — A woman who dives right into your heart and stays there: That is how Madeleine Sosin described her friend, 64-year-old Laura Jauregui.
 Sosin and Jauregui met before Sosin moved out of Austin.

 Jauregui split her time between Austin and Uruguay, where she operated a hotel.